 This species is classified as a taxon of Least Concern (LC) in the International Union for Conservation of Nature and Natural Resources (IUCN) Red Data List database (IUCN 2006), and is included as a priority species for new studies in the Comprehensive Strategy for Wildlife Conservation in American Samoa (DMWR 2006).

 COORDINATION WITH STATES

-The latest assessment form was sent to Ray Tulafono, the Director of the American Samoa Department of Marine and Wildlife Resources on July 13, 2006.
-He responded on August 31, 2006, stating that there was no update for this species.
+The latest assessment form was sent to Ray Tulafono, the Director of the American Samoa Department of Marine and Wildlife Resources on February 1, 2008.
+He provided no additional information.